phglab/ALFATClust/README.md

 The input sequence file must be:
 1. Consisting of either DNA or protein sequences
 2. In FASTA format
+3. FASTA sequence header can only contain at most one whitespace, and no flanking whitespace allowed.

+## Pre-processing of sequence file
+A pre-processing workflow consisting of the following three utilities is provided [here](main/utils/README.md) to ensure the input FASTA sequences conform to the requirements above.

+1. Sequence filtering (_filter_seqs.py_):<br/>
+Scan the input sequence file to identify and filter sequences for the following issues:<br/><br/>
+    a.
+Unidentifiable amino acids/DNA bases (e.g. U as an amino acid or X as a DNA base)<br/>
+    b.
+Less than 95% of the amino acids/DNA bases are unambiguous (e.g. )<br/>
+    c.
+Sequence length less than the Mash k-mer size used

+2. Sequence header whitespace replacement (_replace_seq_header_spaces.py):<br/>
+Replace every whitespace in the FASTA sequence header by an underscore (_) character

+3. RNA to DNA conversion (_rna_to_dna.py_):<br/>
+Convert RNA sequences into DNA sequences for clustering

 ## Installation
 - **Method 1: Docker**<br/>